smsophiemi/ECS-171-Final-Project/README.md

 We chose to use a Naive Bayes Classifier as our first model.
 Since our dataset contained both categorical and numerical attributes, we fit a Categorical Naive Bayes Classifier on the categorical attributes only.
 We then also fit a Gaussian Naive Bayes Classifier on the numerical attributes, but since the numerical attributes are the individual section scores that we directly used to obtain our target attribute, we expected this to be highly accurate - thus, we do our comparison of training and testing error primarily using the Categorical Naive Bayes Classifier.

 ### Comparing Training vs Testing Error for First Model
-We printed classification reports for both the training and testing sets to compare the error for each.
-From the reports, we concluded that the overall precision and recall for determining whether the individual passed or failed was relatively the same for the testing and training data, with the results for the training data being slightly higher.

-Running our model, we get the following values:

-Testing Set:
-- total positive = 31
-- total negative = 200 - 31 = 169

-- true positive = 16
-- false positive = 31 - 16 = 15

-- true negative = 120
-- false negative = 169 - 120 = 49

-Training Set
-- total positive = 113
-- total negative = 800 - 113 = 687

-- true positive = 65
-- false positive = 113 - 65 = 48

-- true negative = 493
-- false negative = 687 - 493 = 194

-Then, using the [equations](#equations-used-for-comparing-error) above, the misprediction for our training set was 0.3025 and the misprediction for our testing set was 0.32.
-Since the predictive error is similar for both training and testing, according to the fitting graph, our model is likely underfitting or is close to a good fit, with higher predictive error and simple model complexity placing it to the [left of the ideal range for model complexity](#graph-showing-how-to-compare-training-and-testing-error-to-determine-overfittingunderfitting).
+The predictive error is higher for the testing set than the training set, since the misprediction for our training set was 0.3025 and the misprediction for our testing set was 0.32.
+So according to the fitting graph, our model is likely overfitting or is close to a good fit, and if near or on the [right of the ideal range for model complexity](#graph-showing-how-to-compare-training-and-testing-error-to-determine-overfittingunderfitting).

-[link to figure]

 ## Second Model
 To improve on our first model, we introduce Keras to define a Neural Network.
 Since none of the categorical attributes showed much correlation, we hoped that increasing the complexity with a neural net and adding layers would help define a more accurate model.